You can easily move or copy pictures from their current gallery to another gallery in PicDrop.

 The password of a gallery, set and activated in the gallery settings, is there to protect your gallery from possible unwanted visitors.
 If it is activated, your client must enter it when calling up the direct link to the respective gallery.
 Only then are the pictures of this one gallery are visible.

-With a client account, however, your client can use a password to access an overview of all galleries that have been activated for them.
-You can create such access codes in your account settings.
-There you can also change the client access at any time or add or remove galleries to a client access.
-The advantage, your client does not need the latest, direct link to a new gallery every time, but logs in with his client access and automatically sees all new images available for him.
+The advantage: your client does not need the latest, direct link to a new gallery every time, but logs in with his client login and automatically sees all new images available for him.
 It is planned that your client will be notified automatically when new galleries are available for him, but it is currently still necessary that you inform him directly.

 Please check the appearance tab in your gallery settings.
 Here you can define the criteria after which your pictures should be sorted automatically.

 The only requirement for sorting by capture time is that you have not deleted these so-called EXIF data from the photos before you uploaded them to PicDrop.
 Each sorting can also be reversed (e. g. images sorted by file name from Z to A instead of from A to Z) by activating the “reverse order” option.